Local Flow Partitioning for Faster Edge Connectivity: The inner procedure

-In Step~\ref{inner:process}, the amount of supply that $g_i$ keeps from $f_i$ is $\frac{1}{200}$ fraction of the non-excess supply originating from any edge-bundle in $X=\cup_{i=1}^{5000} X_i$.
-As any edge-bundle in $X$ has at least $1.6s$ supply routed to sinks, and we have at least $\frac{5000m}{10s}$ edge-bundles in $X$ by Lemma~\ref{lemma:s-free}, in total we keep at least $\frac{1.6s}{200}\frac{5000m}{10s}=4m$ supply.
-By construction, $\Delta_X$ has all this supply, i.e., $|\Delta_X(\cdot)| \ge 4m$.
+In Step~\ref{inner:process}, the amount of supply that $g_i$ keeps from $f_i$ is $\frac{1}{200\alpha}$ fraction of the non-excess supply originating from any edge-bundle in $X=\cup_{i=1}^{5000\alpha} X_i$.
+As any edge-bundle in $X$ has at least $1.6s$ supply routed to sinks, and we have at least $\frac{5000\alpha m_C}{10s}$ edge-bundles in $X$ by Lemma~\ref{lemma:s-free}, in total we keep at least $\frac{1.6s}{200\alpha}\frac{5000\alpha m_C}{10s}=4m_C$ supply.
+By construction, $\Delta_X$ has all this supply, i.e., $|\Delta_X(\cdot)| \ge 4m_C$.

-The upperbound of $50m$ is because each $g_i$ has at most $\frac{2m}{200}$ total supply by scaling $f_i$, and the $5000$ groups in total make it at most $50m$ total supply in $\Delta_X(\cdot)$. \end{proof}
+The upperbound of $50m_C$ is because each $g_i$ has at most $\frac{2m_C}{200\alpha}$ total supply by scaling $f_i$, and the $5000\alpha $ groups in total make it at most $50m_C$ total supply in $\Delta_X(\cdot)$. \end{proof}

-Now we define a flow problem $\Pi$, where the source function is $\Delta_0$, each vertex $v$ is a sink of capacity $d(v)$, and edges have capacity $U = \frac{s}{10\delta}$.
-We first analyse $\Pi$ and then use it to analyze Step 5 in the subsequent lemma. \begin{lemma} For any feasible preflow of $\Pi$, the set $B$ of vertices with their sink capacities saturated, is $\cc s$-strong. \end{lemma} \begin{proof} Consider any cut $S$ such that $\partial(S)\leq \delta$, $s_0\leq \vol(S) \leq s$.
+Now we define a flow problem $\Pi$, where the source function is $\Delta_0$, each vertex $v$ is a sink of capacity $d(v)$, and edges have capacity $U = \frac{s}{10\alpha \delta}$.
+We first analyse $\Pi$ and then use it to analyze Step 5 in the subsequent lemma. \begin{mylemma} For any feasible preflow of $\Pi$, the set $B$ of vertices with their sink capacities saturated, is $\cc s$-splittable. \end{mylemma} \begin{proof} Consider any cut $S$ such that $\partial(S)\leq \alpha \delta$, $s_0\leq \vol(S) \leq s$.
 We will bound the total amount of supply that can end in $S$ for any feasible preflow of $\Pi$.

 We first look at the amount of supply that starts in $S$.
 The preflow $f_i$ starts with source function $\Delta_{Y_i,2s}$, so if we examine our construction of $g_i$ from $f_i$, we can mimic the changes on $\Delta_{Y_i,2s}$ to obtain the source function of $g_i$.
-Thus, the source function $\Delta_0$ can be obtained equivalently as follows: (i) We start with $\frac{2s}{200}$ supply (corresponding to the scaling) at the center of each edge-bundle in $X$ (corresponding to only keeping supply orginating from edge-bundles in $X$); (ii) carry out the initial spread-outs; (iii) and then remove some supply (corresponding to the removal of excess supply in $f_i(\cdot)$).
+Thus, the source function $\Delta_0$ can be obtained equivalently as follows: (i) We start with $\frac{2s}{200\alpha}$ supply (corresponding to the scaling) at the center of each edge-bundle in $X$ (corresponding to only keeping supply orginating from edge-bundles in $X$); (ii) carry out the initial spread-outs; (iii) and then remove some supply (corresponding to the removal of excess supply in $f_i(\cdot)$).
 Then it is clear we can bound the amount of supply that $\Delta_0$ has in $S$ by the amount of supply that would have been in $S$ without the Step (iii).